joehand/dat-backup/README.md

 dat-backup --create --name "First Backup"
 ```

-The files will be copied to the a `.dat-backup` inside the folder and a static link will be printed.
+The files will be copied to a `.dat-backup` folder inside your archive folder and a static link will be printed.
 That link reflects the hash of the contents.

 ### Sharing & Listing Backups